Monday, January 21, 2019

 3. Murder Mysteries

-Happily, all three are embodied in the very funny, ingeniously written, and energetically performed two person show, Murder for Two, playing at the Long Wharf Theatre in New Haven through August 30th.
+Happily, all three are embodied in the very amusing, ingeniously written, and energetically performed two-person show, Murder for Two, playing at Playhouse on Park through February 3rd.

-All the action takes place on a small stage with the only accouterments being a baby grand piano, a few props, and one’s imagination.
-As with many whodunits the story begins in a large, hilltop mansion where the wife of author Arthur Whitney is throwing him a surprise birthday party.
+As with many whodunits the story begins in the drawing room of a large, hilltop mansion where the wife of Arthur Whitney, a well-known author, is throwing him a surprise birthday party.
 Unfortunately for the book writer when he arrives inside the darkened structure a gun is fired, fatally killing him.
 Who fired the fateful shot?
-There is a house full of suspects—each one nimbly and uproariously portrayed by Kyle Branzel—everyone one of them with solid motives.
-Enter would-be detective Marcus Moscowicz, played with equal comic dexterity by Ian Lowe, who methodically, or maybe more accidentally, happens upon the multitude of clues and red herrings to eventually solve the case.
+Each of the suspects, played with giddy aplomb by Trevor Dorner, has a solid motive.
+Enter would-be detective Marcus Moscowicz, played with equal comic dexterity by John Grieco, who methodically, or maybe more accidentally, happens upon the multitude of clues and red herrings to eventually solve the case.

 The two actors have a finely honed chemistry that translates into unbridled zaniness and semi-controlled madness.
-Kyle Branzel sometimes seems possessed as he ricochets from one character to another making each one as believable as the next.
-Ian Lowe has only one character to focus on but, nonetheless, needs all his comedic acting prowess to stay in sync with his tall, lanky partner.
+Trevor Dorner sometimes seems possessed as he ricochets from one character to another making each one as believable as the next.
+They include a prima ballerina, the local psychologist, the cranky couple next door, and the wife of the murder victim.
+For good measure, he also embodies the officer’s love interest and a boy’s choir of 12.
+Well, actually, three (you’ll get the joke by attending a performance).
+John Grieco has only one character to focus on but, nonetheless, needs all his comedic acting prowess to stay in sync with his off-center partner.

-The score, by Joe Kinosian, who also wrote the amusing and clever book of the show, and Kellen Blair, is quick-witted and tuneful.
+The score, by Joe Kinosian, who also wrote the amusing and clever book of the show, and Kellen Blair, is quick-witted, inventive, and tuneful.
 It would be interesting to hear fully orchestrated versions of each tune.
-All the songs are performed by Branzel and Lowe, who also demonstrate their considerable musicianship by accompanying each other on the on-stage piano.
+All the songs are performed by Grieco and Dorner, who also demonstrate their considerable musicianship by accompanying each other on the on-stage piano.

-Director Scott Schwartz expertly guides the two thespians through the fast-paced production, coming up with enough shtick and sidesplitting shenanigans for two shows.
+Director Kyle Metzger expertly guides the two thespians through the fast-paced production, coming up with enough shtick and sidesplitting shenanigans for two shows.